mjlacey/lithiuminventory/content/more/about.md

 ## About this website

-Lithium Inventory is built with [Hugo](https://gohugo.io), and based on the [Relearn](https://mcshelby.github.io/hugo-theme-relearn/index.html) theme.
+Lithium Inventory is built with [Hugo](https://gohugo.io), based on the [Relearn](https://mcshelby.github.io/hugo-theme-relearn/index.html) theme, and deployed with [Netlify](https://www.netlify.com/).